VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 Please note, you can also use [vmagent](https://docs.victoriametrics.com/vmagent.html) as a proxy between `vmctl` and destination with `-remoteWrite.rateLimit` flag enabled.

-### Retry backoff policy

-`vmctl` allows to make retries of requests for different migration protocols.
-Retry backoff policy implements exponential backoff algorithm for better flow control.
-The idea behind exponential backoff is to use progressively longer waits between retries for consecutive error responses.
-`vmctl` provides the following flags for retry backoff policy configuration:
-- `--backoff-retries` - how many retries we need to check if callback was successful.
-- `--backoff-factor` - configure the length of delay after each failed attempt.
-- `--backoff-min-duration` - configure minimum (initial) repeat interval.

-Retry backoff policy by default enabled on:
-- import process when migrate data from [Prometheus](#migrating-data-from-prometheus) to VictoriaMetrics using snapshot API
-- import process when migrate data from [Thanos](#migrating-data-from-thanos) to VictoriaMetrics
-- import process when migrate data from [Cortex](#migrating-data-from-cortex) to VictoriaMetrics
-- import process when migrate data from [Mimir](#migrating-data-from-mimir) to VictoriaMetrics
-- import process when migrate data from [InfluxDB](#migrating-data-from-influxdb-1x) to VictoriaMetrics
-- import process when migrate data from [OpenTSDB](#migrating-data-from-opentsdb) to VictoriaMetrics
-- export and import processes when migrate data between [VictoriaMetrics](#migrating-data-from-victoriametrics) single or cluster version.
-- import process when migrate data by [Prometheus remote read protocol](#migrating-data-by-remote-read-protocol) to VictoriaMetrics

 ## How to build